 So he created a style of swimming that would get rid of these bad habits.

-He based it on the principals of another technique that helps people with back problems called the Alexander technique.
+And he based this on the principals of the Alexander technique, which helps people with back problems.

-So by applying the principals of the Alexander technique to swimming strokes, Shaw was able to help people to swim more safely, easily and gracefully.
+And by applying the principals of the Alexander technique to swimming strokes, Shaw was able to help people to swim more safely, easily, and gracefully.

 This means being aware of every stroke to make sure you are swimming correctly and not reverting back to bad habits.

-It’s about learning how to move effortlessly through the water and allowing it to support you as you go,
+So it’s about learning how to move effortlessly through the water and allowing it to support you as you go.

-So rather than swimming in a competitive way by straining to go faster or further, you need to stop working against the water and start swimming with it.
+So you need to stop working against the water and start swimming with it instead.